defold/doc/docs/en/manuals/importing-models.md

 ![Model in Blender](images/model/blender.png)

 ## Importing to Defold
-To import the model, simply drag and drop the *.gltf* file or *.dae* file and the corresponding texture image into the *Assets Pane* somewhere.
+To import the model, simply drag and drop the *.gltf* file and the corresponding texture image into the *Assets Pane* somewhere.

 ![Imported model assets](images/model/assets.png)